-Any intentional, pervasive, or repeated violations of COVID-19 policies and protocols, including requirements related to face mask/coverings, physical distancing, and the maximum gathering size, will be addressed through the Office of Student Accountability, Community Standards, and Academic Integrity.
+Student violations of COVID-19 policies and protocols may be referred to the Office of Student Accountability, Community Standards, and Academic Integrity.

 The Vanderbilt Faculty Manual provides that faculty may be disciplined for violations of the university’s standards of conduct.
 The process for reaching a decision to discipline a faculty member is overseen by the dean in consultation with the provost.

 The university’s progressive discipline policy states that a staff member can be disciplined for violations of protocols and procedures governing safety.
 The policy outlines a process for correcting single and repeat episodes of employee failure to comply with rules.
 Safety violations will be handled under this process.

 Public Health AmbassaDores

 In an effort to guide the university community in practicing healthy behaviors during the COVID-19 pandemic, Vanderbilt has launched the Public Health AmbassaDore program to address questions regarding campus health and safety measures.

 The program has been established as an additional resource for the Vanderbilt community to navigate changes on campus.
 As identified representatives of the university, the Public Health AmbassaDores will help promote social norms to create a safe working and learning environment for all within the Vanderbilt University community.
 AmbassaDores will model exemplary adherence to all university protocols, serve as peer models and sources of information for individuals on campus, assist with knowledge dissemination and help communicate across specific sub-communities, and more.

 The first AmbassaDores selected for the program are VUPS community service officers, and the program will expand prior to the fall semester to include other individuals (e.g., facility/building managers, volunteers among staff, faculty, students).